-For the Associate in Arts, or Associate in Science degree, Associate in Arts for Transfer, Associate in Science for Transfer, a student must demonstrate competence in reading, written expression, and mathematics and satisfactory completion of a course in ethnic studies.
+For the Associate in Arts or Associate in Science degree, a student must demonstrate competence in reading, in written expression, and in mathematics.
 The student must satisfactorily complete at least 60 semester units degree-applicable lower division credit courses, including courses that apply to the major or area of emphasis in career technical fields and courses in composition, reading, and mathematics or quantitative reasoning not more than one level below transfer.
 Below transfer level course requirements must align with Education Code section 78213.
 The student must also, college work (including transfer coursework, if applicable) and maintain a minimum cumulative grade point average (GPA) of 2.0.
 In accordance with the Program & Course Approval Handbook, "There may also be additional graduation requirements at individual colleges, such as physical education.
 Some students who intend to transfer will complete more than 60 semester or 90 quarter units in order to meet all requirements for the associate degree."